Epigenetics of anxiety and stress–related disorders: Childhood exposure to trauma

+A DNA methylation study was done by Labonte on postmortem human brain tissue comparing humans with or without a history of childhood abuse who died by suicide.
+Childhood abuse and trauma was associated with increased cytosine methylation of the NR3C1 promoter resulting in the decrease of GR expression.
+The NR3C1 gene encodes glucocorticoid receptor (GR) which is essential for glucose regulation and managing stress response through both genetic and epigenetic pathways.

 Post-traumatic stress disorder (PTSD)

 Post-traumatic stress disorder (PTSD) is a stress-related mental health disorder that emerges in response to traumatic or highly stressful experiences.
 It is believed that PTSD develops as a result of an interaction between these traumatic experiences and genetic factors.
 The signs and symptoms of PTSD can include avoidance behaviors, invasive thoughts, and significant alterations in normal behavior and thinking.
 There is evidence suggesting PTSD formation is associated with epigenetic changes such as DNA methylation and acetylation of histone proteins.
 Increased DNA methylation has been found to regulate the induction of fear conditioning behaviors associated with PTSD triggers.
 Histone modifications, like acetylation and deacetylation, play an important role in the development of PTSD, which is related to fear memory from traumatic events.
+Recent research has also found that cultural factors—including differences in self-representation within individualistic and collectivist cultures—can impact such neural mechanisms of PTSD, including fear processing and regulation, leading to different modulation, presentation, and efficacy of treatment for PTSD symptoms.

 The DSM-5 asserts that PTSD manifests differently in children over six years old than in adults.
-Specifically that their flashbacks and/or intrusive memories may be explained by recreating their traumatic event(s) through their play.
+Specifically that their flashbacks or intrusive memories may be explained by recreating their traumatic event(s) through their play.
 They may also experience reoccurring nightmares that are indirectly related to the event.
 Additionally, there is a separate criteria altogether for PTSD in children under six years old.

-Epigenetic Modifications
+Epigenetic modifications

 DNA methylation

 Through a number of human studies, PTSD is known to affect DNA methylation of CpG islands in several genes involved in numerous activities, including stress responses and neurotransmitter activity.
 CpGs are used to describe cytosine-guanine adjacent nucleotides within the same strand of DNA.
 CpG islands are defined by computer algorithms as being made up of at least 60% CpGs and being anywhere between 200 and 3000 base pairs in size.
 The methylation of these CpG islands can cause histone modifications which can lead to the condensation of chromatin which can ultimately alter gene expression.

-DNMT Enzyme
+DNMT enzyme

 DNA methyltransferase, DNMT, is an enzyme responsible for increased methylation of DNA.
 It has been found that DNMT and its associated increased methylation can regulate risk for memory consolidation and fear conditioning.